 What to Do When the Adjuster Ignores Your Call

-The single-most effective thing you can do to combat and minimize insurance delays is to retain a diligent personal injury attorney.
+The single-most effective thing you can do to combat and minimize insurance delays is to retain a diligent personal injury attorney, feel free to contact us at (919) 348-7727.
 Most personal injury attorneys do not cost anything upfront and they can provide much needed help with holding the insurance company accountable, overseeing fairness in the process, and pressuring them to take action promptly.
-We have found that getting an attorney involved can greatly speed up the process and make the insurance company take your claim more seriously.
+We have found that getting an attorney involved early on in the process can reduce the chances of the claim being denied and should make the insurance company take your claim more seriously.